May 24, 2026ยท22 min read

 The payback period?
 Under 30 days.

 This is not hypothetical.
 According to Clutch.co's 2025 survey, 83% of small businesses now have websites -- up from 64% in 2018.
-And the 40% of those businesses say search engines are their number one lead source.
+And 40% of those businesses say search engines are their number one lead source.
 The businesses without websites?
 They are stuck relying on referrals they cannot control or scale.

 When the ROI math works: If your average customer is worth $500 or more, and you can close even a small percentage of website leads, a professional website pays for itself within months.